10 Oldest National Parks In The US

 Founded in 1906

 Mesa Verde National Park has lots of hiking trails, about 30 miles long.
-But what really stands out about this park, which is also a World Heritage Site, is its more than 4,700 archaeological sites.
+But what stands out about this park, a World Heritage Site is its more than 4,700 archaeological sites.
 These sites include cliff dwellings made by the Ancestral Pueblo people.
 The park is in Southwestern Colorado and was made a national park by President Theodore Roosevelt in 1906 to protect these ancient human-made structures.
 Keep in mind that many of the cultural sites in the park require a ticket for guided tours with rangers.

 5. Wind Cave National Park, South Dakota